Greystones railway station: Facilities and services

 The station has two platforms; platform 1 on the west side of the station (where the station building is located) and platform 2 over the footbridge on the east side of the station.
 Platform 2 is used only a few times a day, when DART and InterCity services are in the station at the same time.
 There are also sidings to the east of the station.

 Entrance to the station building is only possible from Church Road.
-The station houses one retail unit, currently occupied by a café (previously an estate agent), a ticket office and two electronic ticket machines.
-Toilets are also available on Platform 1.
-The ticket office is open between 07:00 -10:00 AM, Monday to Friday.
+The station houses a café, a ticket office and two electronic ticket machines.
+Toilets are also available on platform 1.
+The information office is open 07:00AM to 10:00 AM, Monday to Friday.

 DART services serve the station, as do all South Eastern Commuter (Dublin Connolly to Gorey) and Intercity (Dublin Connolly to Rosslare Europort) services.

 The typical service from the station (Monday to Friday off-peak) is: